SummaryRead the full fact sheet

 Pain is a very common condition.
-At any given time, around one in ten Australians report experiencing acute pain, with one in five reporting that their pain is constant.
 The occurrence of pain rises as people get older, and women are more likely to experience pain than men.

-Pain may be anything from a dull ache to a sharp stab, and can range from mild to extreme.
-Pain may be located in one part of the body or it may be widespread.
+Pain may be anything from a dull ache to a sharp stab and can range from mild to extreme.
+You may feel pain in one part of your body or it may be widespread.

 Key pain management strategies include:

 - physical therapies (such as heat or cold packs, massage, hydrotherapy and exercise)

 - psychological therapies (such as cognitive behavioural therapy, relaxation techniques and meditation)

 - mind and body techniques (such as acupuncture)